 Internship requires indoor and outdoor work.
 The work involves frequent on-site field work requiring some physical exertion such as walking over wet, rough, and uneven terrain; bending, crouching, stooping, reaching, lifting or similar activities.
 Outdoor work may involve extreme temperatures and exposure to sun and biting insects.
 Occasional weekend work may be required.

-– Eligible for AmeriCorps Education Award of $4,546 (based upon successful completion of position).
+– AmeriCorps Education Award: $1,374 (based upon successful completion of this position).

 *For SCA's COVID-19 guidance, please refer to www.thesca.org/covid

 Expected Dates: May 8, 2023 - July 23, 2023

 Training Provided: First-aid, landscape management, care of historic gardens, turf maintenance, plant identification, invasive species identification, NPS History and Mission, Informal Visitor Contacts, field experiences at area parks for career exploration and networking

 Educational/Recreational Opportunities: The internship includes opportunities learn about landscape management including historic garden maintenance, and to visit and learn about area historic sites and NPS units.
 The site is proximate to an array of natural and cultural gems.

 Main Area of Focus: Natural Resources Mgmt